Preventing Relationship Violence and Stalking

 Studies indicate that relationship violence, which includes domestic and dating violence, is a concern for college-age populations.
 Nearly a quarter of college rape or sexual assaults against females are perpetrated by an intimate partner, and many stalking victims are under age 25, federal studies show.
 However, because relationship violence and stalking often occur behind the scenes, your institution might not be aware of their prevalence.

 Definitions of Crimes to Add to Security Reports

 The Campus SaVE Act adds domestic violence, dating violence, and stalking to the list of crimes that the Clery Act requires institutions to include in their annual security report.
-Use these definitions — which also cover gay, lesbian, and transgender students’ relationships — when determining what to report under Clery (see The Campus SaVE Act/VAWA: A Compliance Guide for full definitions):
+Use these definitions — which also cover gay, lesbian, and transgender students’ relationships — when determining what to report under Clery (see Compliance Guide: Campus SaVE Act/Violence Against Women Reauthorization Act of 2013 for full definitions):

 - Domestic violence: Felony or misdemeanor crimes that a current or former spouse of the victim perpetrates.

 - Dating violence: Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.

 - Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or the safety of others, or to suffer substantial emotional distress.

 Training and Prevention